manusrimat/FirewallChallenge/README.txt

   These rules exercise every line of constructor and the functions it calls.
   For each rule I manually ran from command line looking for "allow" for each rule and looking for "deny" by mixing all 4 of them (dir, proto, port & IP) from other rules.

-If I had more time I would implement the optimization step and also automate creation of rules and running tests.

-Team Choice:

-After reading the team descriptions, I would say I am most inclined to join the Platform team, with a close second with joining the Data team.
-Looking forward to speaking more!